Concepts & Terminology

 Temperstack notifications

-Temperstack offers out-of-the-box capabilities to connect your existing alerts to Temperstack notifications over Slack, Email, and Phone.
+Temperstack offers out-of-the-box capabilities to connect your existing alerts to Temperstack notifications over Slack, Email, WhatsApp and Phone call.

 You can integrate your existing observability tool directly with Temperstack for each service.